 Reach for the controller

 This is easily the most counterintuitive tip on the list.
 After all, if you use a controller for virtually any PC FPS, you're severely handicapping yourself.
 Heck, if you try using a controller in the PC port of Rainbow Six: Siege, you're guaranteed to be a liability to your team.
-However, 343 Industries has done one heck of a job making PC controllers a competitive option in The Master Chief Collection on PC so that Xbox purists can feel right at home.
+However, 343 Industries has done one heck of a job making the best PC game controllers a competitive option in The Master Chief Collection on PC so that Xbox purists can feel right at home.
 How did 343 accomplish this, you ask?
 Aim assist.
 Lots and lots of aim assist.

 Though this game has anti-cheat built in, it may as well not have since 343 has taken it upon themselves to give controller users a magnet with which to instant-headshot enemies.
 Does the classic keyboard and mouse setup allow for more precision?
 Sure.
 Does it matter how precise you are, though, when your controller-using opponent has practically been given a dev-approved aimbot?